Managing Ramadan in Tangier in 2026

 Its easy to buy the tickets inside the terminal.
 Off season there's no need to book.
 Just arrive about an hour before the departure time.
 They run every couple of hours for most of the day.

-Tickets are €40-44 depending on the exchange rate.
-They are valid for one year, and your booking date can be changed at any time, even after your booking if you missed it!
+The cost of tickets is around €25 each way depending on the exchange rate.
+They are valid for one year, and your booking date can be changed at any time, even if you missed your booked ferry!

 Passport Control